 MOD EUR/16A22A13/1

 8.5 Complete notices shall be marked by the Bureau with their date of receipt and shall be examined in the date order of their receipt.
-Following receipt of a complete notice the Bureau shall, within not more than two months, publish its contents, with any diagrams and maps and the date of receipt, in the BR IFIC, which shall constitute the acknowledgement to the notifying administration of receipt of its notice.
+Following receipt of a complete notice the Bureau shall, as soon as possible after the date of entry of the corresponding assignment into the List, or within not more than two months if the corresponding assignment has already been entered into the List, publish its contents, with any diagrams and maps and the date of receipt, in the BR IFIC, which shall constitute the acknowledgement to the notifying administration of receipt of its notice.
 When the Bureau is not in a position to comply with the time-limit referred to above, it shall periodically so inform the administrations, giving the reasons thereof.
-(WRC-07)
+(WRC-19)

 Reasons: In order to cover different situations with respect to notification submissions under § 8.1 of RR Appendix 30B, it is proposed to improve the text of § 8.5 of RR Appendix 30B.
 The new text would also be fully in line with similar requirements of RR No. 11.28 with respect to notification for the non-planned satellite service.